 The Birth Hour

 Learning through others stories good and bad prepares you for the miracle that is about to happen.

-They need to be open to learning with you, respect your choices, know when to give you space and when to hold your hand and recognize your needs.
+The support you choose to have or not have during labor can make a big difference in your experience.
+It can be very similar to planning a wedding- people will want to help in any way they can but you need to set boundaries for what YOU are comfortable with.
+You want someone there who is able to respect your choices, encourage you and know when to offer help or give you space.
 Also be very assertive with who you want to come to the hospital after.
 Amy doesn't even tell me when she is in labor.
 At first I was hurt by this but I had to take a step back and realize- there is ONE GOAL here: happy, healthy mom and baby.
 Because of the size of my immediate family, I only allow them to visit all at once.
 It really is hard enough getting the rest I need and starting to breastfeed, without people coming in and out all day.
 Again, the priority is YOU and the baby.

 Water can be very therapeutic.
 Warm water can ease labor pain by stimulating thermoreceptors, closing the gate to slower conducting pain fibers which reduces the perception of pain.
 It’s also a great method of increasing endorphins through relaxation.

 Lord, thank you for the labor tubs.
 These magic water baths have helped me through the most intense phases of both my labors.
 I tell every woman I know to just TRY the bath during labor.
 I like to labor standing up and squatting for MOST of the time.
 But, when the pain escalates to a point where I’m searching for some relief, I get into the bathtub.
 This has worked like a charm both times and provides more relief that you can really imagine.